-When it comes to repros of my orginal oil on canvas artworks, canvas and paper prints plus a variety of other printed products can be ordered via my storefront on Pixels.com for dispatch from two fulfilment centres – one in the UK and another in the US.
+When it comes to reproductions of my original oil on canvas artworks as a print, these can be purchased as canvas, metal, acrylic and paper prints etc. plus a variety of other printed products straight from the artwork’s page on this website.
+These orders are fulfilled by Pixels.com (also known as Fine Art America) for dispatch from two fulfilment centres – one in the UK and another in the US to keep costs and delivery times to a minimum.
 Orders are sent within one business day to same-country addresses and 2-5 days to the rest of the world.